 Series 27 is the broader FINOP lane.
 Series 28 is the narrower introducing-firm version.
 That route distinction matters before you start studying, because the exam is built around a smaller operational perimeter.

-No. As of April 13, 2026, FINRA states that Series 28 does not have a corequisite exam.
+No. FINRA states that Series 28 does not have a corequisite exam.
 The key route question is firm scope, not co-requisite structure.

 It tests introducing-broker FINOP competence across financial reporting, operations and records, net capital, and the narrower customer-protection, funding, and cash-management obligations of a firm that does not carry accounts or customer assets.